jefferywmoore/CISSP-Study-Resources/README.md

 - Who will be auditing usage?
 Internal vs external and why?
 - Who will create relevant policies for it?
 - Who implements it, and what are the steps in doing so?
-- What are the risks, and who evaluates,quanitifies,and accepts (or rejects) them?
+- What are the risks, and who evaluates,quantifies,and accepts (or rejects) them?
 - What are the implications for architecture, for structure, for costs?
 - What are the privacy ramifications?